isabella232/dbpedia-spotlight-public/README.md

 # DBpedia Spotlight

+__This repo is obsolete.
+Please start using https://github.com/datasift/dbpedia-spotlight.
+Leaving this around for any legacy purpose.
+Will be deleted soon.__

 #### Shedding Light on the Web of Documents

 DBpedia Spotlight looks for ~3.5M things of unknown or ~320 known types in text and tries to link them to their global unique identifiers in [DBpedia](http://dbpedia.org).